besarbertasholli/wagtail-import-export-updated/README.md

 Import/Export for Wagtail CMS pages, images and documents.
-Maintained for usability with new versions of Django/Wagtail.
+Only forked and updated for usability with new versions of Django/Wagtail, as original library from torchbox has not been edited since Apr 2019.

+For an up-to-date and more powerful solution (focused on allowing content to be transferred between multiple instances of a Wagtail project), please consider https://github.com/wagtail/wagtail-transfer

 # wagtail-import-export-updated
 Import and export from CSV, JSON and API.